rust-lang/rfcs/active/0000-relative-use-mod-imports.md

 ##submodules wthin files
 mod {...} within a file would still be available - this is where the module heirarchy can differ from the file layout, but its assumed every file would be referenced explicityly by a ```use mod``` path. (submodules would be reached with additional ```use```'s

+## use vs use mod
+if  it wasn't for the existence of submodules, would it be possible to infer load information entirely from relative use directives, and individual qualified symbols ?
+However this system relies on "use mod" as a hint, "this module is a file"

 # Drawbacks